Hard to Be Me

-This framing device led to Hard to Be Me being called "the first web 2.0 television show" and was cited by the director of the pilot episode Erik Cieslewicz as one of the main reasons he worked on the project.
-It was described as "a little Gilmore Girls a little Everybody Hates Chris", which was called a major component of the show by the pilot's creators.
+This innovative framing device led critics to label it "the first web web 2.0 television show".
+Director Erik Cieslewicz cited this aspect as a key reason for his involvement in the project.
+The pilot's creators described the show as a blend of Gilmore Girls a little Everybody Hates Chris", with this mix of styles being a major component of the series.

 Hard to Be Me won a "slew of awards at film festivals" and was also pitched to several networks, ultimately landing on Amazon Prime.

 Synopsis

 Using the framing device of Kevin's video blog, the pilot follows Kevin receiving the weekly assignment of creating the blog from his demanding Communications 101 professor Dr. Candice Wilkes (Biggs).
 His first blog, introducing his family and friends, introduces the audience to the universe of the show as well.
-The show also follows a group of characters, who -- like the audience -- are watching Kevin's blog as part of the narrative of the show.
+The show also follows a group of characters, who—like the audience—are watching Kevin's blog as part of the narrative of the show.